-11.6 Enhanced Education Program for Focus Areas
+11.6 Enhanced Education Program for Focus Area

-Within each of the City of Carlsbad focus areas (CB-PA1, CB-PA2, and CB-PA3), an enhanced education program has been selected as a strategy to address pollutants of concern.
+An enhanced education program has been selected as a strategy to address pollutants of concern.
 This strategy targets sources that include Municipal Fixed Facilities, Industrial and Commercial Facilities/Owners, Residential, and the General Public.
 This strategy will be applied in both wet and dry weather conditions and aims to target bacteria, trash, heavy metals, nutrients, toxicity, oil and grease, riparian habitat, sediment, and pesticides.